ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.mihome/README.md

 ![logo](../../../de/adapterref/iobroker.mihome/media/Objekte.PNG)

-The instructions were created to the best of our knowledge and belief.
+The instructions have been created to the best of our knowledge and belief.

 ## Changelog
 ### 1.3.6 (2020-09-25)